mohamadi7613/mycheat/tools/rabbitmq.md

 ##### 3. Topic type

++ when we have a few topics we can use 'direct exchange', but when we have lots of diff topics we use 'Tpoic exchange'
++ for handeling topic exchange we use 'Regex-like' pattern
 1. Producer publishes a message with routing_key = "user.signup".
-2. Topic Exchange matches keys against binding patterns:
+3. Topic Exchange matches keys against binding patterns (regex):
-    a. user.* → matches one word after user. (so it gets the message).
+    a. user.* → matches exactly one word after user. ( user.* gets messages like: user.log, user.err and not accept user.sport.log, user.news.log)
-    b. user.# → matches one or more words after user. (so it gets the message).
+    b. user.# → matches one or more words after user. (user.# accecpts: user.log, user.news.log, user.news.sport.log ,...)
     c. order.* → does not match, so Queue C doesn’t get this one.
-3. Consumers receive messages from their respective queues.
+4. Consumers receive messages from their respective queues.

 ```
                      ┌──────────────────┐